Ketchikan International Airport: Facilities and aircraft

-For the 12-month period ending January 31, 2018, the airport had 15,959 aircraft operations, an average of 44 per day: 61% air taxi, 33% scheduled commercial, 5% general aviation, and <1% military.
+For the 12-month period ending January 31, 2019, the airport had 15,959 aircraft operations, an average of 44 per day: 61% air taxi, 33% scheduled commercial, 4% general aviation, and <1% military.
 At that time there were five aircraft based at this airport: three single-engine, one multi-engine, and one jet.

 Ketchikan International Airport Ferry

-Because the international airport is on an island separated from Ketchikan a ferry connects the airport to the city, crossing the Tongass Narrows with passengers and vehicles.
+Because the international airport is on an island separated from Ketchikan, a ferry connects the airport to the city, crossing the Tongass Narrows with passengers and vehicles.
 There are two ferries serving the route between Gravina Island (the airport) and Revillagigedo Island (the city of Ketchikan).
 There are two departures in every hour in each direction.

-Ketchikan is itself on an island unconnected to the mainland.
-However, it lies on the AK-7 state highway, part of the Alaska Marine Highway.
+Ketchikan and Revillagigedo Island have no land-based connections to the mainland.
+However, it lies on Alaska Route 7, the land route whose sections are connected by the Alaska Marine Highway.

-The attempt to replace this ferry with a bridge became the object of national attention in 2005 that labeled the proposed bridge the "bridge to nowhere."

 Proposed road access

-There is no road access between Ketchikan and the airport.
-A proposed bridge, referred to by its detractors as the "bridge to nowhere" despite its linking the city and its airport, has been designed with an estimated cost of $398 million.
-After protracted attention to the cost of the bridge, the U.S. federal government reversed its decision to fund the bridge in 2007.
+A proposed bridge, referred to by its detractors as the "bridge to nowhere" despite its linking the city and its airport, was designed with an estimated cost of $398 million to replace the ferry.
+After protracted attention to the cost of the bridge, the United States Congress reversed its decision to fund the bridge in 2007.
 The money was transferred to the state of Alaska to determine the use of the funds.

 Airlines and destinations

 Passenger

 Alaska Airlines flies Boeing 737-700 and 737-800 jetliners into the airport.
-Delta operates their flights under the Delta Connection banner via SkyWest Airlines, which flies Embraer ERJ-175 regional jets into the airport on a code sharing basis on behalf of Delta.
 Alaska Airlines' flights include Boeing 737-700 passenger as well as converted all-cargo Boeing 737-700F jet freighter service.